-Jennifer Brier is an associate professor of gender, women's studies, and history at the University of Illinois at Chicago, where she also directs the program in gender and women's studies.
+Jennifer Brier is a professor of gender, women's studies, and history at the University of Illinois at Chicago, where she also directs the program in gender and women's studies.
 She specializes in U.S. history of sexuality and gender, the history of HIV/AIDS, and public history.
 She is the author of Infectious Ideas: U.S. Political Response to the AIDS Crisis (2009).
 She guest-edited and contributed to "HIV/AIDS in U.S. History: Interchange," in the Journal of American History (September 2017), the first feature-length piece on the subject to appear in the journal.
 She also coedited, with Jim Downs and Jennifer Morgan, Connexions: Histories of Race and Sex in North America (2016).
 With Jill Austin, Brier cocurated Out in Chicago, the Chicago History Museum's award-winning exhibition on local LGBT history; coedited the companion anthology; and wrote the introductory essay entitled "Out in Chicago: Exhibiting LGBT History at the Crossroads."
-Brier is at work on a major public history project called History Moves, a community-curated mobile gallery that will provide a space for Chicago-based community organizers and activists to share their histories with a wide audience.
-Since 2015, History Moves has also partnered with the Women's Interagency HIV Study to collect and curate the stories of nearly forty women living with HIV/AIDS in a multimedia project, "I'm Still Surviving."